ilhuicaminaTenoch/tlalocalli_plugins/feeds-for-youtube/README.txt

 6. Embed your YouTube feed using a shortcode you can copy and paste after you are done creating

 == Changelog ==
+= 2.2.4 =
+* Tweak: Added support for our new [Feed Analytics](https://smashballoon.com/?utm_campaign=youtube-free-readme&utm_source=changelog&utm_medium=feedanalyticsannouncement) product.
+Get insights as to how your feeds are being used by site visitors.

 = 2.2.3 =
 * Fix: Plugin hardening.
 * Tweak: Improved translation support for multiple languages.